themeaningofmeaning/garmin-fit-analyzer/README.md

 # Garmin FIT Analyzer 🏃‍♂️💨

 A cross-platform desktop application for analyzing Garmin FIT files for advanced running data.
-Features a graphical interface for selecting folders and processing multiple files at once.
-I intend this to be a free and open source project to analyze performance metrics for serious runners.
+Features a graphical interface for selecting a folder and processing multiple FIT files at once.
+I'd like this to be a project that benefits us all to analyze performance metrics for serious runners.
 Like our running, it's a work in progress so your help, suggestions, support, and positive vibes will benefit everyone.

 ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS-blue)
 ![Python](https://img.shields.io/badge/python-3.8+-green)